Land of Enchantment

 Myanmar offers a wide variety of locations and subject matter for our guests to see and photograph and we’ve nailed down the right places to visit at the right times.
 When you pair the photo-ops and subject matter with moments like riding in a hot air balloon at sunrise over the iconic temples of historic Bagan.
 All we can say is; bucket list item… Check ✓

-Sit back and let our experts guide you to all the best spots to capture the best photos you’ve ever taken.
-Your friends back home will be inspired by the images that you create and maybe even a little jealous.
+Let our experts guide you to all the perfect spots to capture the best photos you’ve ever taken.
+Your friends back home will be inspired by the images that you create and perhaps even a little jealous.

 On this tour, our photographers even stage portrait sessions with novice monks in an ancient temple setting.
 The results are truly breathtaking.
 You may just want to bring a few extra memory cards.
 Just saying!